Bench-amblee/Bens-Cover-Letter/README.md

 ### I'd love to do the same at Patreon
 If you've gotten this far, thank you so much for reading through this whole letter!
 I'd love to talk more about Patreon's goals for this position and how I can help achieve them.
-Thanks again, I hope to hear from you soon!
+Thank you again, I hope to hear from you soon!